FAQ

 ← FAQ

-Wellbeing Journals are short, guided check-ins where students reflect on how they’re feeling – built around their key stage, and feeding straight into staff insights.
+Wellbeing Journals are short, guided check-ins where students reflect on how they feel – built around their key stage, feeding straight into staff insights.

 Asking a seven-year-old and a sixteen-year-old to reflect on their day isn’t the same task, so Wellbeing Journals aren’t either.
 Each journal is built around a student’s key stage – simple mood check-ins lower down the school, more considered reflection as students get older.